SigNoz/signoz/pkg/query-service/app/integrations/builtin_integrations/aws_elasticache/config/collect-metrics.md

 2. Configure the Prometheus exporter

-Save the following config for collecting AWS ElastiCache metrics in a file named `aws-clasticache-metrics.yaml`.
-Update the `region` with relevant value.
+Save the following config for collecting AWS ElastiCache metrics in a file named `aws-elasticache-metrics.yaml` and set the `region` with the relevant value.

 ```yaml
 ---